Bitcoin-com/developer.bitcoin.com/src/data/docs/bitbox/address.md

 ### `utxo`

-Return list of uxto for address
+Return list of uxto for address.
+This includes confirmed and unconfirmed utxos.

 #### Arguments